escandihub/escandihub/README.md

 Hi, I'm Web Developer, building a skill on the Back Side, i like learn about new thecnologies and hacks to improve my developer skills. 🔥

-- 🔭 I’m currently working on Pofile webSite
+- 🔭 I’m currently working on Ionic app with SQLite
 - 🌱 I’m currently learning advanced Laravel skill.
 - 💬 Ask me about you want
 - 📫 How to reach me: xcandon@icloud.com